BhavyaAk25/ar-virtual-try-on/README.md

 #### ✅ Attempt 3: Pixel-Based Adaptive System (Final Solution)
 Uses relative measurements that automatically adapt.
 No camera calibration needed!

+## 🤝 Collabratoin
+-This project was done in collabration with Rudra Dasgupta (https://github.com/rudradasgupta7)

 ## 🎓 Key Learnings

 ### What Worked